JesusCoyotzi/SparseMapper/README.md

 #### pose_chck

-Sparse_mapper build a global map based on several different scenes.
+Sparse_mapper builds a global map based on several different scenes.
 To prevent adding lots redundant information when the robot is not moving we only push the point cloud into the pipeline if the robot has move or rotated a certain amount.
 This node keeps track of the traveled distance and pushes the point cloud when specified.